 On the third day a wedding took place at Cana in Galilee.
 Jesus’ mother was there, 2 and Jesus and his disciples had also been invited to the wedding.
 3 When the wine was gone, Jesus’ mother said to him, “They have no more wine.”
 4 “Woman,[a] why do you involve me?”
 Jesus replied.
 “My hour has not yet come.”
 5 His mother said to the servants, “Do whatever he tells you.”
 6 Nearby stood six stone water jars, the kind used by the Jews for ceremonial washing, each holding from twenty to thirty gallons.[b]
 7 Jesus said to the servants, “Fill the jars with water”; so they filled them to the brim.
 8 Then he told them, “Now draw some out and take it to the master of the banquet.”
 They did so, 9 and the master of the banquet tasted the water that had been turned into wine.
 He did not realize where it had come from, though the servants who had drawn the water knew.
 Then he called the bridegroom aside 10 and said, “Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now.”
 11 What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory; and his disciples believed in him.
 12 After this he went down to Capernaum with his mother and brothers and his disciples.
 There they stayed for a few days.

-As the fellow inmate gave his reflection on the Gospel reading, he focused on the miracle and its revelation concerning Jesus’s first outward demonstration of His glory.
+As the fellow inmate gave his reflection on this Gospel reading, he focused on the miracle and its revelation concerning Jesus’s first outward demonstration of His glory.
 I heard very little of what was said.
 Instead, I sat in silence contemplating the verses and sought other, more subtle meanings.

 “Do whatever He tells you.”
 John 2:5

-I believe John 2:1-12 is where the first revelations of what Christ’s ministry will, in summation, be about: act as a servant and do what He asks of you and you will be rewarded in eternity.
+I believe John 2:1-12 is where the first revelations of what Christ’s ministry would, in summation, be about: act as a servant and do what He asks of you and you will be rewarded in eternity.

 John 2:1-12 is a short entry in the Gospels but it is powerful and rich in teachings.
 I’m certain there’s more there than I’ve written of (and of course I could be completely wrong in my interpretations).
 I’d love to hear your thoughts on what I’ve written as well as any observations about this Gospel entry you may have.